meauxdal/N64-AI-Test-ROM/README.md

 N64 Audio Interface Test (AI) ROM for hardware probing and emulator improvement.
 Performs DMA transfers to characterize analog output and DAC behavior.
 Largely libdragon-based.

-**Note: Turn your volume down.**
+**Note: turn your volume down.**

 There are three tests.
 The first and third tests playback PCM data with a constant amplitude of 0x7FFF.
-The standard sweep lasts 2048 samples per frequency, while the legacy sweep retains 4088 samples to match older v5 test ROMs.
+The standard test lasts 2048 samples per sample rate, while the legacy sweep retains 4088 samples to match older v5 test ROMs.
 Each test is separated by a 1 second wait period to allow output capacitors to fully discharge on hardware.
+The length and relevant AI values are indicated in the table below (Note the actual values written to the AI_DACRATE and AI_BITRATE registers equal the corresponding values in the below table, minus 1).

 | Sample Rate Target | AI_DACRATE | AI_BITRATE | Standard (2048 Samples) | Legacy V5 Sweep (4088 Samples) |
 | --- | --- | --- | --- | --- |